-(4) State aid may not be paid on exhibits removed from the fairgrounds before 4 p.m. of the last day of the fair, or such other later time as may be specified by the fair, without prior approval of the department.
+(4) State aid may not be paid on exhibits removed from the fairgrounds before 4 p.m. on the last day of the fair, or such other later time as may be specified by the fair, without prior approval of the department.
 Authority for earlier removal may be granted by the department in case of meat animal sales or other special classes, if requested before the beginning of the fair.
-In other hardship cases, approval may be granted by the local fair.
+In other hardship cases, approval may be granted by the fair.
 Exhibits in dog obedience and small animal pet classes may be judged during the regular fair but are not required to remain present during the entire fair.
-The local fair may prescribe the length of time junior fair exhibitors of horses shall keep their animals on the grounds.
+The fair may prescribe the length of time junior fair exhibitors of horses shall keep their animal on the ground.